airdaydev/airday/src/store/readme.md

 #### Recurring item
 Log formed ON the item itself!
 Statistics calculated on the item asynchronously, when last update received. (this should be a worker job)
+- The disadvantage is that the item will not show up in overall logged items - an artifact could be created. a historical record linked to main item

 #### Putting back an item
 Undone